ENCCS/julia-for-hpc/content/interfacing.rst

 Embedding Python code in a Julia program is similar to what we saw with C and Fortran, except that you don’t need (for the most part) to worry about transforming data.
-You define and call the Python functions with `py...` and, in the function call, you can use your Julia data directly.
+You define and call the Python functions using py-strings (`py"..."`), and, in the function call, you can use your Julia data directly.
+Note that the py-strings are not part of the Julia itself: they are defined by the PyCall module.

 .. code-block:: julia